kwasielewski/kwasielewski.github.io/index.md

 # About me

-I am an undergratuate computer science student at University of Wrocław.
+I am an undergraduate computer science student at University of Wrocław.
 I am also working as an AI intern at [Antmicro](https://antmicro.com/) :ant:.

 I am [Julia](https://julialang.org/) and functional programming enthusiast.